iorchard/burrito_docs/source/operation/netapp_tcp_rdma_perf.rst

     - RAM: 32GB DDR4 2666 MHz * 8 ea
     - Network: Nvidia Mellanox ConnectX-6 Dx 100GbE (Jumbo frame enabled)

-We implemented NFS over RDMA IO test at the host and the virtual machines with NFSv3 and NFSv4.
+We implemented NFS over TCP and NFS over RDMA IO tests at the host and the virtual machines with NFSv3 and NFSv4.

 We could use `nconnect` mount option with NFSv3 RDMA but we could not use it with NFSv4 RDMA.